 Regenerative Farm Profits = Soil Health = Human Health

-Over time, foods from pasture-based organic farms and ranches will compete in near-by grocery stores with conventional foods on health, price and environmental benefits.
+Over time, foods from pasture-based farms and organic ranches will compete in nearby grocery stores with conventional foods on health, price and environmental benefits.
 Replacing year-around confinement feeding of beef and dairy cattle will reduce costs for farm chemicals, water and energy along with capital costs for confinement buildings and equipment.
-Growing and processing organic grain for near-by free range pork and poultry operations will add to these savings, as will lower food miles.
+Growing and processing organic grain for nearby free range pork and poultry operations will add to these savings, as will lower food miles.
 These savings will help offset higher labor costs required for regional organic food systems and healthy rural economies.

 Farmland Succession Depends on Regenerative Agriculture

 Farmland succession within rural communities is essential to regenerative agriculture.
 We need more people on the land with real institutional knowledge about sustainable production, processing and retail systems.
 Therefore, our ultimate goal is to build consumer demand in the Missouri Valley for profitable, farmer-owned brands so that farmers and ranchers can pass their land to the next generation.
-However, this goal demands new ways of financing local and regional food systems.

-Posted 02-17-2020, edited 03-29-2020
+Posted 02-17-2020, edited 05-23-2021